 - Autosomal dominant inheritance with varying penetrance

-- Most commonly caused by mutations of the sarcomeric protein genes (e.g., myosin heavy chain, myosing binding protein C) → disorganization of myocyte architecture characterized by myofibrillar disarray and fibrosis
+Most commonly caused by mutations of the sarcomeric protein genes (e.g., myosin heavy chain, myosin binding protein C) → disorganization of myocyte architecture characterized by myofibrillar disarray and fibrosis

 - Less commonly due to a mutation in cardiac sarcomeric proteins such as troponin and tropomyosin

-HCM is characterized by hypertrophy of the left ventricle; ; most commonly occurs with asymmetrical septal involvement, which leads to (impaired left ventricular relaxation and filling) → reduced systolic output volume → reduced peripheral and myocardial perfusion. → cardiac arrhythmia and/or heart failure and increased risk of
+HCM is characterized by hypertrophy of the left ventricle; ; most commonly occurs with asymmetrical septal involvement, which leads to diastolic dysfunction (impaired left ventricular relaxation and filling) → reduced systolic output volume → reduced peripheral and myocardial perfusion.; → cardiac arrhythmia and/or heart failure and increased risk of sudden cardiac death

 Nonobstructive and obstructive HCM